Proper plant selection | almost PERFECT Landscaping

 Examples of Specimen Trees and Focal Points for landscaping are show below

-Specific plant information available on link below image.
+Specific plant information available on link above image.